 On the back of the device, there is one red LED indicating the communication status within the CAN bus:

 After the device is embedded in the mounting plate or frame, the LED is hidden.

-The module is programmed with a special programmer, available for authorised technicians, and the Ampio Smart Home CAN conﬁgurator software.
+The module is programmed with the use of the Ampio Designer software.
 It allows you to modify the parameters of the module and define its behaviour in response to signals directly available to the module as well as general information coming from all devices present in the home automation bus.